-Today, Qigong most often refers to the art and science of using breath, posture, movement, and/or sound to cleanse, refine, accumulate and circulate Qi in the body.
-This leads to improved health, transformation of consciousness, and greater power for martial arts.
-The four main types of Qigong societies are Medical, Taoist, Buddhist, and Martial Arts.
+Qigong is the art and science of using breathing techniques, meditation, postures, gentle movements, vocalization and visualizations to cleanse, refine, strengthen, and circulate the life energy (Qi).
+Qigong practice leads to improved health and vitality, increased awareness of bodily functions, tranquil state of mind, and transformation of consciousness.
+The four main types of Qigong societies are Medical, Daoist, Buddhist, and Martial Arts.

-- Good for reducing stress, preventing illness, increasing vitality, and enhancing overall health.
+- Good for preventing illness and disabilities that come with age, improving immune function, increasing vitality, and enhancing overall health.

-- Qigong training is a way to attain Great Wisdom, and to realize the true nature of human existence and its relation with the cosmos.
+- Qigong training improves self-awareness and concentration, induces calm mental and emotional states, and opens us to higher states of consciousness.
+It is a way to attain Great Wisdom, and to realize the true nature of human existence and its relation with the cosmos.

 Qigong Class Structure

-Qigong classes are taught personally by Grandmaster Shou-Yu Liang over 4 month periods, each period covering a specific Qigong style.
+Qigong classes are generally taught over 4 month periods.
 Students are asked to commit to regular training over these periods, avoiding missing class as best as they can.
-Once begun, Grandmaster Liang may not allow new students to join until the next period of training.
-Drop-in availability is limited to certain Qigong styles please see the latest scheduling information above.
+Drop-in availability is limited to certain Qigong styles.

 What will I learn?